Types of Bees

 Genus Coelioxys

 Like honey bees, these species have hairy eyes, but unlike honey bees, Coelioxys are cleptoparasites.
-The females lay their eggs in the nests of other solitary bees, and their young eat the food stores intended for the offspring of the host.
+The females lay their eggs in the nests of host solitary bees, and their young eat the food stores intended for the offspring of the host.

 Above is the female of the Short Sharp-tail Bee, Coelioxys afra.
 Read about Coelioxys - sharp-tail bees.

-19. Small Carpenter Bees (Family: Apidae) Genus - Ceratina
+17. Small Carpenter Bees (Family: Apidae) Genus - Ceratina

 These small to medium-sized bees are found on every continent apart from Antartica, and there are more than 350 Ceratina species worldwide.